By Linda Christensen

 And this was exactly what we wanted kids to see: The past is not dead.
-We didn’t want students to get lost in the history of Tulsa, though it needs to be remembered; we wanted them to recognize the historical patterns of stolen wealth in black, brown, and poor communities.
+We didn’t want students to get lost in the history of Tulsa, though it needs to be remembered; we wanted them to recognize the historical patterns of stolen wealth in Black, brown, and poor communities.
 We wanted them to connect the current economic struggles of people of color by staying alert to these dynamics from the past.
-We wanted them to see that in many ways Tulsa, or other historical black communities are still burning, still being looted.
+We wanted them to see that in many ways Tulsa and other Black communities are still burning, still being looted.

 We wanted to bring the story home.

 This article is part of the Zinn Education Project’s If We Knew Our History series.

 © 2013 The Zinn Education Project, a project of Rethinking Schools and Teaching for Change.